 - General notation: A(n, n’)A* or A(n, 2n’)B; Example: 14O(n, n’)14O*.

-- Inelastic scattering is a threshold reaction and occurs above a threshold energy.
+- Inelastic scattering is a threshold reaction and occurs above threshold energy.

-- For hydrogen nucleus, inelastic scattering does not occur, because it does not have excited states.
+- For hydrogen nuclei, inelastic scattering does not occur because it does not have excited states.

 - Inelastic scattering plays an important role in slowing down neutrons, especially at high energies and by heavy nuclei (e.g.,, 238U).